CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Using_the_Teletrax_Watermarking_Filter/index.md

 ---
-id: teletrax-watermarking
+id: Using_the_Teletrax_Watermarking_Filter
 title: Using the Teletrax Watermarking Filter
 ---

 # Using the Teletrax Watermarking Filter